What happens when you intentionally regard your experience with kindness? ~ Tara Brach

 Perhaps you can pause with me right now, take a break from being hard on yourself and take a deep breath in filling the body with energy and nourishment and then sigh the breath out allow the stories, the stress, the worries to fall away.
 Perhaps there’s space to say, I’m doing the best I can.

 Know that you can rest your head in your hands and hold yourself for a moment when it feels like too much.
 You can rest a hand on the heart and offer a comforting phrase or feel the warmth of that contact as a form of love and appreciation.
-Perhaps even one day you can give yourself a hug wrapping your arms around your chest offering yourself care in a variation of the picture at the top of this post.
+Perhaps even one day you can give yourself a hug wrapping your arms around your chest offering yourself care in a variation of the picture below.

 Feel into what comes up for you in the body, heart, and mind if you regard each encounter with yourself with kindness?
 What sensations, images, thoughts come up around this for you?